 And then the Army entered the picture.
 On Jan.
 8, 1957 (the King's 22nd birthday), the Memphis Draft Board announced that Presley had been chosen under the current selective service system to serve two years of active duty and four years in the Army Reserve.

 Knowing that the military had happened upon a good thing, the Navy and Air Force quickly made offers for him to join them.
 The Navy was ready to start a specially trained "Elvis Presley company," and the Air Force had starry visions of using him at their recruiting centers.

 Refusing special treatment, Elvis turned them down, and after getting a deferment so he could finish filming "King Creole," he entered the Army as a regular GI at Fort Chaffee, Arkansas, on March 24, 1958.
 As his famously tousled hair was shaved down to regulation length, he cracked, "Hair today, gone tomorrow."
 His induction was a major event, with hundreds of onlookers and media there to witness it.

 Related: To create a personalized transition plan for yourself, and for transition guides and checklists, visit the Military.com Transition Center.

-It has been reported that Elvis privately feared that his stint in the military would negatively affect the momentum he had building in his music and film career, but he needn't have worried -- over fifty years and a multitude of hits later, his legendary status and legacy as the King of Rock 'n' Roll is still secure.
+It has been reported that Elvis privately feared that his stint in the military would negatively affect the momentum he had built in his music and film career, but he needn't have worried.
+Over 50 years and a multitude of hits later, his legendary status and legacy as the King of Rock 'n' Roll is still secure.

 Want to Learn About More Famous Veterans?